Drugs and Medications to Avoid if You Have COPD Vector

 13. Oxygen

-It is essential for individuals with COPD on oxygen therapy to closely monitor their oxygen levels and work with their healthcare provider to ensure the correct oxygen flow rate is being used to maintain optimal blood oxygen levels.
+For those on oxygen therapy, it’s essential to regularly monitor oxygen levels and work closely with healthcare providers to ensure the correct flow rate is used, maintaining optimal oxygen saturation levels.

 Examples: